legal resources necessary to hold negligent facilities accountable.

 In a summary statement of deficiencies dated June 30, 2016, the state investigators documented that the facility had failed to "ensure an indwelling urinary catheter tubing was secured to prevent potential trauma to the urinary meatus."
 The deficient practice by the nursing staff involved three residents "with indwelling urinary catheters.
 This failed practice has the potential to affect fifteen residents with indwelling urinary catheters."

 If your family believes your loved one suffered harm or injuries while a resident at Methodist Health and Rehabilitation Center, contact the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Sebastian County victims of mistreatment who live in long-term facilities including nursing homes in Fort Smith.
+Our network of attorneys fights aggressively on behalf of Sebastian County victims of mistreatment who live in long-term facilities including nursing homes in Fort Smith.
 Allow our seasoned nursing home abuse injury attorneys to file your claim for compensation against every party at fault for causing harm to your loved one.
 Our years of experience can ensure a successful financial resolution to make sure your family receives the financial recompense they deserve.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.
-Our law firm offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
+Our network of attorneys offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.